AN ESSENTIAL LEXUS (some text hidden)

 By Jonathan Crouch

 The ES is the most important full-Executive-class saloon the Lexus brand has yet brought us.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the improved version.

-It was time to do something different.
-Lexus has never made much impact on the full-sized Executive segment through four generations of its GS saloon.
+Lexus never made much impact on the full-sized Executive segment through four generations of its GS saloon which sold until 2018.
 It was rear-driven, just as the brand thought Mercedes E-Class, BMW 5 Series and Audi A6-segment buyers wanted.
 But it remained a minority, left-field choice.
-So the company's started again in this sector with this car, the ES.
+So in 2018, the company's started again in this sector with this car, the ES.
 It's not a familiar nameplate in Europe but on the other side of the Atlantic, the ES (or 'Executive Saloon') model line dates back to 1989 and has amassed 2.3 million sales.
 Cynics say the ES is simply a poshed-up version of Toyota's largest world market saloon, the Camry.
 It's front-driven, like that car, is built in the same American factory and shares quite a bit of the same engineering.
 Lexus, in response, points to the huge design differences between the two models.
 And to the fact that the development sharing that has taken place has allowed them to price the ES below German diesel rivals, yet offer more sophisticated petrol/electric hybrid technology and higher levels of equipment.
+Three years into production, the ES got a minor upgrade, which created the car we're going to look at here.

 To see the full road test text contact us on 0330 0020 227